 The honey bee is just one species of insect that we rely on to feed us.
 There are lots of unsung six-legged heroes out there who go about pollinating crops that honey bees may not be too interested in.

-Apis mellifera, known to us as the European honey bee, prefer flowers whose nectar is rich in sugar.
+Apis mellifera, known to us as the European honey bee, prefers flowers whose nectar is rich in sugar.

 Though plants that rely on cross-pollination have evolved to produce sweet water, all nectar is not equal.
 Some nectar is sweeter than others.